hulkiedo17/edit/README.md

 # What is it

-editor - lite version of line-oriented text editor
+edit - lite version of line-oriented text editor

 # Build